Land F/X

 1. Remarks: The option to place the remarks in a separate Column is selected.

-2. The Space between Plants box is unchecked.
+2. The 0 option is selected from the Space between Plants menu.

 The resulting schedule: